mnielsen/notes-on-writing/notes_on_writing.md

 **Does the sentence start as late as possible?**

+### Opening sentence: "How Buildings Learn" (Brand)

+> Year after year, the cultural elite of San Francisco is treated to
+> the sight of its pre-eminent ladies, resplendently gowned, lined up
+> in public waiting to pee.

 ### Opening sentence: "The Language Instinct" (Pinker)

 > As you are reading these words, you are taking part in one of the